DeanHazineh/DFlat-tensorflow/readme.md

-# DFlat-tensorflow
+# DFlat-tensorflow V4
  ## Note: DFlat is being ported to Pytorch (<a href="https://github.com/DeanHazineh/DFlat-pytorch" target="_blank">DFlat-pytorch</a>).
 While the tensorflow version will remain open, long-term support will eventually only be provided for the pytorch version of the software.
-The new pytorch version will also present very substantial speed and memory improvements.

 <div align="center">
   <img src=/docs/imgs/DFlat_Long.png alt="Dflat" width="500"/>
 </div>